Water >> Service and Repair

 The gas part of the rate, which fluctuates every month depending on the price at the wellhead, goes to buy natural gas.
 This cost is passed on directly to you.

-The City of Omaha sets sewer use rates and is responsible for the sewer system.
-Metropolitan Utilities District is the billing agent that invoices and collects sewer use fees and provides them back to the City.
-The combined bill eliminates duplication, resulting in a cost savings to both Omaha sewer users and M.U.D. ratepayers.
+Metropolitan Utilities District is the billing agent that invoices and collects sewer use fees and provides them back to the municipalities.
+The combined bill eliminates duplication, resulting in a cost savings to both sewer users and M.U.D. ratepayers.
 Residential sewer rates are the total of two charges:

 - Customer Charge (fixed monthly fee)